sjkaursb93/Defender-for-cloud-learning-collection/README.md

 ## Security Recommendations and Security Alerts
 The two main things you'll be looking for when setting up Microsoft Defender for cloud is Security Recommendations and Alerts.<br>

 **Security Recommendations** play a crucial role in enhancing your organization's security posture.
 The recommendations are based on assessments of your resources and workloads against built-in custom security standards.
-Before getting started with the recommendations assessments, I have always referred to [Recommendations References ](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)to understand the baseline which is based on Microsoft cloud benchmark. <br>
+Before getting started with the recommendations assessments, I have always referred to [Recommendations Reference ](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)to understand the baseline which is based on Microsoft cloud security benchmark. <br>
 Defender for cloud now also provides [Devops Recommendations](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference-devops), if you connect Azure Devops, GitHub, GitLab with Defender. <br>
-Note if you have multi-cloud architecture, Defender for Cloud can be used to assess AWS and GCP enviornments.
+Note if you have multi-cloud architecture, Defender for Cloud can be used to assess AWS and GCP environments.
 Here are additional recommendations links:
 - [AWS Security Recommendations](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference-aws)
 - [GCP Security Recommendation](https://learn.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference-gcp)

 **Security Alerts**
-Microsoft Defender for Cloud generates security alerts when it detects potential threats in you Azure, hybrid or multicloud environments.
+Microsoft Defender for Cloud generates security alerts when it detects potential threats in your Azure, hybrid or multi-cloud environments.
 These alerts are part of workload protection plans and are triggered by advanced detections when you enable Defender plans for specific resource types.
-Similar to Security recommendations, I always refer to the [Security Alerts Reference](https://learn.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference) list
+Similar to Security recommendations, I always refer to the [Security Alerts Reference](https://learn.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference).

 ## Defender for Cloud Plans